jphong125/stellaapic/Writerside/topics/extra/win.md

 3. win : Win amount of each Spin win or Bonus win, freespin

-4. is_end_round : If this line is present, this is the final win message.
+4. is_end_round : If this line is present, this is the win message.
-If this line is absent, additional win messages will be received after this win message.

 ``` json
 "transaction": {